Crime, including violent crime, is a serious issue in Madagascar. Crime rates in Madagascar are significantly higher than in Australia.

 - Southern Madagascar: in the Southern triangle between Ihosy, Toliara and Fort-Dauphin

-- get local security advice before you go
+- seek local security advice

 Carjacking